 About the Celebration of Life Luncheon

-The 20th annual Celebration of Life Luncheon, presented by Kendra Scott, raised close to $500,000 this past September for The Seton Breast Care Center (80%) and the ZTA Foundation (20%).
-The Austin Alumnae Chapter of Zeta Tau Alpha in partnership with The Seton Breast Care Center put on the charitable luncheon of the year with a fashion show by Julian Gold featuring its 2018 Fall/Winter looks exclusively tailored for the Celebration of Life.
-The Breast Cancer Survivors and Fighters walking the runway was the highlight of the event for many.
+The 20th annual Celebration of Life Luncheon, presented by Kendra Scott, raised close to $500,000 this past September for The Seton Breast Care Center (80%) and the ZTA Foundation (20%) and we hope to top that in 2019!
+The Austin Alumnae Chapter of Zeta Tau Alpha in partnership with The Seton Breast Care Center put on the charitable luncheon of the year with a fashion show by Julian Gold featuring its 2019 Fall/Winter looks exclusively tailored for the Celebration of Life.
+The Breast Cancer Survivors and Fighters walking the runway is sure to be the highlight of the event, but the entire program is sure to delight.
 We hope that you will join us for the 2019 Celebration of Life Luncheon Friday, November 15th at the JW Marriott.